 I also work as a Land Investment Specialist with Peoples Company.
-We work with farmers and investors who are drawn to this asset class.
-We love farming.
+Our company works with farmers and investors who are drawn to this asset class.
+My colleagues and I love farming.
 We love our work.
 We love the land.

 It may sound strange to some people, but one of my favorite parts about farming is late at night in the springtime or in the fall.
 Dad and I like to get in a truck and go watch the equipment run in the fields.
 All you can see is the lights, and the only sound you can hear is the hum of the turbos on the engines.
 I can’t explain it.
 To me, there’s nothing better than planting season and harvest time.

 To be able to watch a plant grow is a rewarding business.
 It’s very important to me to carry on the operation.
 I take a lot of pride in what we do.
 Hopefully, I can pass it on to the fifth generation of our family.

 By now, I guess you can understand why my sister signed me up to be on The Bachelorette without even asking.
 She knows that I’ve got fertilizer on the brain.
 More importantly, she knows how much I enjoy doing what I do with our parents.
 For that matter, so did Andi Dorfman.

 Do you remember Andi?
 She was the bachelorette the season I was on the show.
 One day I was riding in a tractor and my cell phone rang.
 I saw the Los Angeles area code, thought it was a crank call, and ignored it.
 The next call was from Lori telling me to call that number back.
 Turns out I was being invited to audition for The Bachelorette.